blbadger/blbadger.github.io/polynomial-roots.md

 		...
 ```

-For $z^3-1$ there is a smaller area of slow convergence than for Newton's method (see above)
+For $z^3-1$ the pattern in the complex plane of areas of slow convergence is similar but not identical to that observed for Newton's method (see above)

 ![Halley]({{https://blbadger.github.io}}/newton-method/halley000.png)

-But for larger polynomials, areas of slow convergence are exhibited.
+For larger polynomials, areas of slow convergence are exhibited.
 For $z^{13}-z-1$,

 ![Halley]({{https://blbadger.github.io}}/newton-method/halley_x^13-x-1.png)